Home Chef's Kitchen Knife Expert Guide

 Now on to the good’ol Bread Knife.
 Just as one would think, these guys are made for not hurting the precious, fluffy insides of your crusty bread loaf.
 This knife also doubles as a slicer for meats in some versions.
 The MAC 10.5” Pro Series Bread/ Roast Slicer does the trick from bread to meat.
 The scalloped serrations ensure wafer-thin slices of the crustiest of breads, and the thinnest sliced ham sandwiches ever!

 The Bread knife’s partner in crime is the Slicing or Carving Knife.
-And, The Wusthof 9” Epicure Carving Knife is surely one of the top rated!
-A wide shaped blade allows the knife to glide through meats effortlessly.
-The newly designed bolster adds to
+And, the Wusthof 9” Epicure Carving Knife is surely one of the top-rated!
+A wide, shaped blade allows the knife to glide through meat effortlessly.
+The newly designed bolster adds to the flawless weight distribution.

-the flawless weight distribution.
 This is the knife where East meets West in a masterful blend of both designs.
-A laser is run for proper measurements via the PEtec proprietary process before grinding to an angle of 15 of ultimate sharpness.
+A laser is run for proper measurements via the PEtec proprietary process before grinding to an angle of 15 degrees of ultimate sharpness.

 - Professional